azmu0520/js-savollari/README.md

 ## Q. **_What are closures?_**

-A closure is the combination of a function and the lexical environment within which that function was declared. i.e, It is an inner function that has access to the outer or enclosing function\'s variables.
+A closure is the combination of a function and the lexical environment within which that function was declared. i.e, It is an inner function that has access to the outer or enclosing function\'s o'zgaruvchilar.
 The closure has three scope chains

-- Own scope where variables defined between its curly brackets
+- Own scope where o'zgaruvchilar defined between its curly brackets
-- Outer function’s variables
+- Outer function’s o'zgaruvchilar
-- Global variables
+- Global o'zgaruvchilar

 ```js
 function Welcome(name) {